Today's Articles

 *Joanna Moore was born on this date in 1832.
 She was a white-American Baptist missionary.

-She was the first white woman missionary appointed by the American Baptist Home Mission Society and worked predominantly among black communities of the American South.
+She was the first white woman missionary appointed by the American Baptist Home Mission Society and worked predominantly among Black communities in the American South.
 She founded a series of training schools and helped organize women's societies.
-She also founded the monthly magazine Hope, promoting Biblical literacy.
+She also founded the monthly magazine Hope, which promoted Biblical literacy.

-Moore was also the first missionary appointed by the newly formed WBHMS in 1877 and in the first graduating class of its Baptist Missionary Training School in Chicago in 1888.
-The themes of innovation, evangelism, education, ecumenism, networking, and social engagement were transparent in the life of Moore.
-In 1902 she published her autobiography, In Christ's Stead.
+Moore was also the first missionary appointed by the newly formed WBHMS in 1877 and was in the first graduating class of its Baptist Missionary Training School in Chicago in 1888.
+Moore's life was transparent in the themes of innovation, evangelism, education, ecumenism, networking, and social engagement.
+In 1902, she published her autobiography, In Christ's Stead.
 Joanna Moore died in Selma, Alabama, on April 15, 1916.

 New Poem Each Day